 4. Is everyone in your household on board with adopting again?

 First and foremost, you and your spouse or partner, if you have one, need to be equally in agreement and equally enthusiastic about entering into the adoption process.
-As a consultant to adoptive parents I have encountered many couples where one partner was way more enthused about adopting than the other.
+As a consultant to adoptive parents, I have encountered many couples where one partner was way more enthused about adopting than the other.
 Often it just took a little while and answering a few questions for both partners to get equally excited, but there were also instances where it seemed like one partner was dragging the other one, kicking and screaming, toward the adoption process despite their protests.
 I probably don’t have to tell you that this rarely ends well for all involved.

 Many couples have the dynamic where one is the “gas” and one is the “brakes,” so to speak.
-As the “gas” portion of my marriage I understand what it’s like to get excited about something and have the other partner pump the brakes with questions about things like logic and common sense.
+Like the “gas” portion of my marriage, I understand what it’s like to get excited about something and have the other partner pump the brakes with questions about things like logic and common sense.
 If your partner is currently putting their version of the brakes on your enthusiasm, listen to their concerns.
 It might help to meet with an adoption social worker or a counselor for everyone to get their questions answered before you forge ahead.

 Would some of your kids have to start sharing a bedroom?
 Do you have children with special needs or children who have experienced trauma who might react badly to having attention taken away from them?
 Would your older kids have to take on more responsibility to help keep the household running?
 These are all things you need to discuss ahead of time so no one is surprised by the change in dynamics if and when a new child arrives.